dennuguyen/comp1531-proj/src/assumptions.md

 ### message_edit()
 - returns empty dictionary on success
-- channel owner and slackr owner can remove messages
+- channel owner and slackr owner can edit messages
-- editing messages updates the time stamp
+- editing messages updates the time and user id

 ## other.py
 - users_all doesn't return a list of users like the documentation.
 Rather, returns a dictionary with key value 'users' which contains a list of users like the skeleton function.